Center for Human Capital Studies

 Labor Force Participation Dynamics

-Almost 63 percent of the population was employed or actively looking for work in the third quarter of 2016.
+Almost 63 percent of the population was employed or actively looking for work in the fourth quarter of 2016.
 This is one of the lowest rates of labor force participation since the late 1970s and is almost 5 percentage points below its peak in 2000.

 This website features data that the Atlanta Fed constructed on the reasons for nonparticipation, and features interactive tools that allow users to explore these reasons for themselves.
 The data are available for download here.